 Needing more care

-Assisted-living communities, which offer different levels of care that often include meals, recreation, security, and help with bathing, dressing, and housekeeping.
+Assisted-living communities.
+These offer different levels of care that often include meals, recreation, security, and help with bathing, dressing, and housekeeping.
 Residents often have their own rooms or apartments as part of a larger community.
-These could also include continuing care retirement communities, which have several different levels of care that residents can move through.
+These could also include continuing care retirement communities.
+They have several different levels of care that residents can move through.

-Nursing homes, or skilled-nursing facilities, which provide round-the-clock service and supervision, medical care, and rehabilitation for residents who are mostly frail, very ill, or suffer from dementia.
+Nursing homes, or skilled-nursing facilities.
+They give round-the-clock service and supervision, medical care, and rehabilitation for residents who are mostly frail, very ill, or suffer from dementia.